 However, as per research, emotional intelligence is a decisive factor when it comes to achieving success in the quality of life, health, and relationships.

-Therefore, it is wiser to take the initiative and introduce your little ones to emotional intelligence and self-awareness, and help them learn to be kind not only for their own sakes, but also for the sake of the wider world so that it can become a better and kinder place in the future.
+Therefore, it is wiser to take the initiative and introduce your little ones to emotional intelligence and self-awareness, and help them learn to be kind not only for their own sakes, but also for the sake of the wider world so that it can become a better place in the future.

 Parenting involves guiding your children’s imaginations into the various ways they can do good to the people around them.
 The trick is to do the same without being pushy.

 Here is how you can take gradual steps to raise children who are emotionally well adjusted and will grow into a more sensitive generation of people.

 Kindness is the virtue that every child must be encouraged to foster.
 Teach them that there is an enormous inner strength in being kind.
 Children have a natural sense of expressing their emotions and displaying empathy for others.
 As a parent, you must show them that this is one of the most indispensable values that everyone must have.

 Kindness and empathy are nothing but understanding another person’s difficulties or dire straits.
 It is also knowing the appropriate thing to do, or not do, as the case may be.
 Empathy is the ability to put yourself in the shoes of another person.
 Parents must teach children to ask for help and how to reach out to help others.

 While in school or at the playground, teach your children to have a subtle understanding of other children’s emotions and situations, and approach them to offer help with something.
 A simple “Let me help you” can be the beginning of your child’s incorporation of compassion.
 It could even be a younger brother or sister that always feels left out, is going through a difficult time, and may need a helping hand.